 Attorney Patrick Flanigan also represents clients who are facing violations of state Fish and Wildlife Departments.

-To learn more about your options, contact the law firm online or call toll free at 877-275-5191 to schedule your free and confidential initial consultation.
+To learn more about your options, contact the law firm online or call at 484-904-7795 to schedule your free and confidential initial consultation.
 For your convenience, attorney Patrick Flanigan offers evening and weekend consultations.
 Contingent, hourly and other negotiated fee structures are available and may be customized to your needs.